rockettheme/docs/Docs/magento/start/menu.md

 ![][menu10]

 The **System** menu is basically the backend of the backend of your site.
-It's where you would go to manage options related to the actual function of your online store.
+It is where you would go to manage options related to the actual function of your online store.
 Configuration utilities, administrative accounts, data import/export, currency, translations, permissions, and store view management is all controlled from pages found on this menu.

 [menu]: assets/menu_1.jpeg
 [menu2]: assets/menu_2.jpeg